 Kreitzberg Library has been a selective U.S. Federal Depository Library since 1908.

-Topographical maps are located in the southwest corner of the library.
-These are for in-library use.
+- Topographical maps are for in-library use.
 Duplicate maps circulate and electronic versions are available free online at http://nationalmap.gov/ustopo/.